Alfresco/docs-alfresco/transform-service/1.2/install/index.md

     Make a note of the TCP URL, with example format `tcp://server:port`, where server is the host name of the server where ActiveMQ is installed.
 This is used in later steps.

-    Alfresco Content Services uses ActiveMQ for message queuing with various products, including the Transform Service.
+    Content Services uses ActiveMQ for message queuing with various products, including the Transform Service.

 4. Start the Shared File Store controller: